 You’ll love this Roasted Pork Loin with Rosemary and Garlic!
-A simple but fabulous entrée that’s low carb and company worthy!
+It’s so easy to make and delivers big flavor!

-I’ll say it upfront: You need to add this roasted pork loin to your dinner rotation.
+I’ll say it upfront: You need to add this pork roast to your dinner rotation.
 Trust me.

 I’ve been making and perfecting this recipe for a month.
 I’m talking five times.